 Name Age Position

-Eli Yaffe 64 Chief Executive Officer
+Eli Yaffe 65 Chief Executive Officer

-Alon Mualem 51 Chief Financial Officer
+Alon Mualem 52 Chief Financial Officer

-Gill Riff 43 VP Quality Assurance
+Yitzhak Zemach 44 Director of Operations

-Shmuel Wider 60 VP of Sales and Marketing
+Assaf Bachar 52 Procurement and Chief Information Officer

-Yitzhak Zemach 43 Director of Operations
+Sagi Balter 39 VP Process Engineering

-Assaf Bachar 51 Procurement and Chief Information Officer
+Shmuel Meidan 59 VP Quality Assurance

-Axel Herrmann 60 General Manager, Eltek Europe GmbH
+Axel Herrmann 61 General Manager, Eltek Europe GmbH

-Eli Yaffe joined us in July 2018, as our Chief Executive Officer.
+Eli Yaffe joined us in July 2018as our Chief Executive Officer.
 Prior to joining our company, Mr. Yaffe was the CEO of Carmel Forge Ltd. (Aerospace) from August 1996 to May 2012.
 Prior thereto Mr. Yaffe served as the CEO of Urdan Industries Ltd. (Defense).
 Previously, Mr. Yaffe served as VP of Business Development & Strategic Planning, responsible for strategy, M&A, and business development at Ormat Industries Ltd., including a number of years in the U.S. Mr. Yaffe holds a B.Sc. degree (with distinction) from the Technion-Israel Institute of Technology, M.Sc. degree in Mechanical Engineering from Tel Aviv University and an MBA degree (with distinction) in Finance & Marketing from Bar Ilan University.

-Alon Mualem joined us in January 2019, as our Chief Financial Officer.
+Alon Mualem joined us in January 2019 as our Chief Financial Officer.
 Mr. Mualem served as the CFO of Mer Telemanagement Solutions Ltd., a company traded on NASDAQ, from 2007 to 2018.
 Prior thereto, between 2005 and 2007, Mr. Mualem served as the CFO of Xfone, Inc. (AMEX and TASE: XFN), an international communications services company and its subsidiary, Xfone 018 Ltd. Previously, Mr. Mualem served as a controller and CFO of hi-tech companies, and as an audit manager at Somekh-Chaikin - KPMG.
 Mr. Mualem holds a B.A. degree in Accounting and Economics from Tel Aviv University, and is a licensed CPA (Israel).